mirkix/BBBMINI/README.md

 * dts file for BBBMINI
 * Solder the breakout boards on a prototype cape, so it is reliable to fly.
 * First flight on March 16, 2015

-### ToDo
 * Create documentation / schematic
-* Develop a BBBMINI printed circuit board, if someone wants to help, please contact me.
+* Develop a BBBMINI printed circuit board
 * Add CAN bus for UAVCAN

+### ToDo